mkner/robo-time/docs/clocks.rst

 Many functions are available first as a base command line version that just prints out to the console but doesnt return anything.
 And then also with variations that return something for specific formats.
-The semantics of the interface function names are designed to follow a pattern that relates what the function does and how it does it.
+The semantics of the interface function names are designed to follow a pattern that relates what the function does to how it does it.

 If the prefix **get** precedes the base name then some object is returned.
 The type of